• Skip to primary navigation

 Business consultants create business plans, identify and implement opportunities for growth, and educate business owners.
 They collaborate with businesses to achieve their objectives.
 You can work as a business consultant with a history specialty if you have a history degree.

 In this position, you would typically collaborate with museum or historical-site owners.
-You could provide guidance on topics like material archives, fossil preservation, and conservation procedures.
-Working as a business consultant allows you to work for multiple organizations at the same time.
-Being a business consultant is one of the high paying jobs for history majors.
+You could guide material archives, fossil preservation, and conservation procedures.
+Working as a business consultant allows you to work for multiple organizations simultaneously.
+Being a business consultant is one of the high-paying jobs for history majors.

 #11.
 Curator ($72,322 per year)